narwhalacademy/zebra-crossing/README.md

 - **Trust your instincts.** If you feel like something is off — whether it's the way the text is written, the way the graphics look, or an unusual, first-time request from a service provider — it probably is.
 - **Check who it's from.** Look over the sender's name and phone number or email address.
 If it's an email, be sure to closely read the bit after the `@` symbol.
+- **But remember sender details can be faked.** It happens rarely, but it is technically possible to put on a fake sender name, email or phone number.
+So checking the sender details is a not 100% foolproof process.
 - **Think twice before clicking a link.** When in doubt, carefully examine the domain in the link.
 To look at it without opening the link:
   - On mobile:
     - iOS: Tap and hold on a link.
 A mini preview of the destination will appear.
 On the top right of this mini-window, tap `Hide preview`.
 From then on, iOS will show the full URL whenever you tap and hold on a link.